Parenting During Stressful Times: Tips From Parents of Special Needs Kids

 Challenge: Isolation

 For many families with medically fragile, chronically ill kids or who have physical, developmental, intellectual, or emotional disabilities, isolation is an ever-present reality.
 Most parents may take for granted that they can be out and about with their kids in the pre-pandemic world of movies, parks, swimming pools, restaurants, and grocery stores.
-But some parents of kids with extra needs are highly restricted in what they can do.
+However, some parents of kids with extra needs are highly restricted in what they can do.
 Isolation can be the norm.5 And some parents are pros at figuring out ways to help their kids stay as connected to the world as possible.

 Tip: Encourage kids to connect with the outside world in age-appropriate ways regularly.
 This may be through online gaming, weekly video conferencing with friends and family, or taking enrichment classes with live teachers and peers on topics that interest them.